jonathanreveille/Project5_OC/DocDrivenDev.md

 - Class Client

-- Function menu0(self): This menu will ask user what he wishes to do on the application.
+- Function menu0(self): this menu will ask user what he wishes to do on the application.

-- Function menu1(self): CATEGORY MENU
+- Function menu1(self): CATEGORY MENU,
-this method shows all the present categories to the user in this menu.
+This method shows all the present categories to the user in this menu.

-- Function menu2(self): UNHEALTHY PRODUCT MENU
+- Function menu2(self): UNHEALTHY PRODUCT MENU,
 This method shows the menu of products for the user.

-- Function menu3(self): This method is to show the menu of substitutes products for the user.
+- Function menu3(self): HEALTHY PRODUCT MENU,
+This method is to show the menu of substitutes products for the user.

-- Function menu4(self): This method shows the store where we can buy the product.
+- Function menu4(self): This method ask if the user wants to add to favorite the product he selected from the healthy list of products.

-- Function menu5(self): this method is the menu where all favorite products were saved by the user.
+- Function menu5(self): This method warns the user that his search has been saved to his favorites, and it asks him if he wants to go his favorite menu.

-- Function menu6(self): This menu shows all the products that have been saved by the user
+- Function menu6(self): This menu shows all the products that have been saved to Favorites by the user.

 - Function back_home(self): This method is to get back at the main menu deleting all other past search from user's session.